U.S. Expats Living in Canada

-With the highly-charged U.S. presidential election just around the corner, Canada is expected to experience a spike in immigration inquiries from United States citizens.
-Political disagreement is, however, only one of several factors that motivate Americans to move to Canada.
+Due to its contiguity with the United States, Canada has always been a popular destination for U.S. expats.
+This, however, is only one of several factors that motivate Americans to move to Canada.
 Others include the health care system, education, and general quality of life considerations.
-According to the latest official government numbers, more than 260,000 people immigrated to Canada in 2014.
-Around 8,500 of those immigrants were in fact from the United States.
-According to some estimations, there are about one million American citizens currently living in Canada.
+According to the latest official government numbers, more than 272,000 people immigrated to Canada in 2017.
+Many of those immigrants were from the United States.
+According to some estimations, there are more than one million American citizens currently living in Canada.

 The Canadian income tax system is fundamentally similar to the U.S. federal income tax system although there are notable differences.
 For instance, similar to the U.S. system, Canada taxes its residents on their worldwide income (i.e., whether the income is earned within our without Canada).
 However, unlike the U.S., Canada does not have citizenship-based taxation.
 This means that unlike the U.S., Canadian citizens living outside of Canada are generally not considered tax resident in Canada.